alexandrekaihara/lst2.0/README.md

 > sudo ./dependencies.sh

 ## Execution
-To execute the script to set up the network topology, execute these commands:
+We provide a script to create a small organization topology made by servers and clients (which is possible to define its behavior).
+To set up the experiment, execute these commands:

 > cd lst2.0/demonstration